Audi A6 Allroad (2019-2022) Review

 "Audi discontinued the Audi A6 Allroad in 2021, largely because more and more buyers were switching to SUV alternatives.
 That means your chances of walking into an Audi dealer and finding a brand-new example are slim to none, but there are some late models around with low mileages."

-There are just two trims - the standard Sport and the top of the line Vorpsrung.
-For us, the Audi A6 Allroad Sport comes with everything you’ll need and would expect on a £50k car.
-So there are leather seats (electrically adjustable), navigation, LED interior ambient lighting, a rearview camera, 19-inch alloys, keyless go and privacy glass for the rear side windows.
+There were two trims: Sport and Vorpsrung.
+For us, the Audi A6 Allroad Sport had everything: leather seats (electrically adjustable), navigation, LED interior ambient lighting, a rearview camera, 19-inch alloys, keyless go and privacy glass for the rear side windows.

-It also has Audi's clever Matrix beam LED headlights that keep the main beam on, but avoids dazzling other road users by adjusting the pattern of the beam.
-It’s a genuine clever bit of tech that actually works.
+It also had Audi's clever Matrix beam LED headlights that keep the main beam on but avoid dazzling other road users by adjusting the pattern of the beam.
+Again, this technology resides in today's Ford Focus, but it worked well in the A6 Allroad back then.

-If you can find an Audi A6 Allroad Vorpsrung, you’ll get every bell and whistle there is including 21-inch alloys, a panoramic glass sunroof, an electric steering column, the extended leather pack, head-up display, Technology Pack, Tour Pack and the City Assist Pack.
-You’ll also get posh power closing doors, for the ultimate limo lifestyle.
+Find an Audi A6 Allroad Vorpsrung, and you’ll get every bell and whistle.
+This includes 21-inch alloys, a panoramic glass sunroof, an electric steering column, the extended leather pack, head-up display, Technology Pack, Tour Pack and the City Assist Pack.
+You’ll also get posh power closing doors for the ultimate limo lifestyle.

 Ask the heycar experts: common questions